 Preparing for the Prostate Seed Implant

-Any aspirin product or non-steroid medication being taken should be discontinued seven days prior to the implant.
-The day before the implant a special diet and bowel prep will be started.
-This will remove fecal material from the lower bowel and rectum that could interfere with the ability to obtain a clear ultrasound image of the prostate at the time of surgery.
+Any aspirin product or non-steroid anti-inflammatory medication should be discontinued seven days prior to the implant.
+The day before the implant, a special diet and bowel prep will be started.
+This prep will remove fecal material from the lower bowel and rectum that could interfere with the ability to obtain a clear ultrasound image of the prostate at the time of surgery.
 The patient should not eat or drink anything after midnight the day before the procedure.
 Any prescription medications may be taken with a small sip of water.
-If you are a diabetic you will want to check with the doctor before taking medications to lower your blood sugar.
+If you have diabetes, you will want to check with your doctor before taking medications that lower your blood sugar.

 Prostate Seed Implant

-Needles are advanced through an area of skin, called the perineum (behind the scrotum and in front of the rectum) into the prostate with the aid of a template attached to the ultrasound probe and computer plan designed specifically for the patient’s prostate gland size.
-Radioactive seeds are then deposited through the needle into the prostate gland based on a precise plan or map that was developed before going to the O.R. and then rechecked and modified at the time of surgery.
+Needles are advanced through an area of skin called the perineum (behind the scrotum and in front of the rectum) into the prostate, with the aid of a template attached to the ultrasound probe and a computer plan designed specifically for the patient’s prostate gland size.
+Radioactive seeds are then deposited through the needle into the prostate gland, based on a precise map that was planned before going to the O.R. and then re-checked and modified at the time of surgery.
 The dose needed is calculated by pre-implant dosimetry from the volume study.
 The seeds are permanently placed in the prostate gland and give off the radiation over the seed’s life span of 3 months to a year (depending on the radioactive seed that is selected).
-Both the probe and needles are removed when the procedure is completed and a foley catheter left in the bladder until the patient recovers.
-Cystoscopy at the completion of the procedure is rarely needed except to evaluate the urethra and the bladder if necessary.
-The patient will then be transferred to the post-anesthetic care unit for an hour or more of recovery where the patient will wake up and receive discharge instruction, once recovered, he will be discharged.
+Both the probe and needles are removed when the procedure is completed, and a Foley catheter is left in the bladder until the patient recovers.
+Cystoscopy at the completion of the procedure is rarely needed, except to evaluate the urethra and the bladder if necessary.
+The patient will then be transferred to the post-anesthetic care unit for an hour or more of recovery, where the patient will wake up and receive discharge instructions.
+Once recovered, he will be discharged.

 Short-Term Side Effects